masatoshi-watanuki/method_annotation/README.md

 - MethodAnnotation::Cache

-  It is cached after the second time the execution result of the method is returned from the cache
+  It is cached after the second time the execution result of the method is returned from the cache.

       require 'method_annotation'